How to Install RPM Fusion on Fedora 39/38/37 Linux

 sudo repoquery -i discord

-This command will display detailed information about the Discord package, such as the repository from which it is sourced.
+Display this command to see detailed information about the Discord package, including the repository from which it is sourced.

 RPM Fusion repositories also provide packages for GNOME and KDE Discover.
 To install the required metadata, run: